-As of the close of 2023, we consumed 712,917 MWh of renewable energy7 and 7,150,703 MWh of nonrenewable energy.8
+By the end of 2023, we consumed 712,917 MWh of renewable energy and 7,150,703 MWh of nonrenewable energy.8

 - 7 Total renewable energy consumption includes the sum of electrical energy (from hydroelectric, solar, and wind power sources) and heat energy (from the use of biomass). - 8 Total nonrenewable energy consumption includes the sum of electrical energy consumption (from thermal energy and other nonrenewable sources) and heat energy (from the use of coal, petcoke, diesel, residual oil, natural gas, and other nonrenewable sources such as used oils).